iann0036/tf-cfn-provider/docs/providers/azurerm/VirtualNetworkGateway.md

 ## Properties

-`Name` - (Required) A user-defined name of the revoked certificate.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the Virtual Network Gateway.
 Changing the resource group name forces a new resource to be created.

 `Location` - (Required) The location/region where the Virtual Network Gateway is located.
 Changing the location/region forces a new resource to be created.